-No significant cone-of depression is observed in the Northwest Well area (Figs 2 and 3).
-Interpretation of Northwest Well non-pumping water levels would indicate a water-level decline of 62 ft since the well was constructed in 1998, or average decline rate of about 2.6 ft/yr (Fig. B9).
-The Archery piezometers have shown steady declines of about 2 ft/yr since the early 2000s.
+No significant cone-of depression has been identified in the Northwest Well area, based on available data (Figs 2 and 3).
+Interpretation of Northwest Well non-pumping water levels would indicate a water-level decline of 72 ft since the well was constructed in 1998, with about 33 ft of that decline occurring between 1998 and 2001 (Fig. B9).
+The Archery Shallow piezometer, located about a mile away from the Northwest Well, has shown a decline of 36 ft since 2004.
+It may not be appropriate to calculate an average decline rate for Archery Shallow piezometer for the period of record since the rate of decline has clearly slowed (decelerated) over time.
 Unfortunately, the Archery piezometers were installed after the Northwest Well, so there are no background data for evaluating water-level trends in this area prior to installation of the Northwest Well.
 In contrast, RG-49683, located approximately 2.3 miles northeast of the Northwest Well, has not shown any significant water-level decline in the sparse historical dataset (Fig. A3).
 Varying rates of decline in the vicinity of the Northwest Well are likely influenced by varying well depth (see Table 4).
 Ortiz 1 monitoring well is located between the City Well Field and the Northwest Well, about 0.5 mile north of the City Well Field and about 1.5 miles south of the Northwest Well (see Fig. 1).
-Water levels in Ortiz 1 declined between 2004 and 2009, and rose between 2009 and present, but have had a slight overall decline of less than 0.5 ft/yr since 2004 likely in response to pumping of all supply wells in the monitoring area (Fig. A1).
+Water levels in Ortiz 1 declined between 2004 and 2009, and rose between 2009 and present, but have had a slight overall decline of less than 2 ft since 2004 likely in response to pumping of all supply wells in the monitoring area (Fig. A1).